 In the event that a subcontractor does not have the appropriate coverage for the employees, the state of Florida considers those employees to then be the employees of the contractor.
 Should an injury occur on the joist or elsewhere within the scope of the job, the contractor is the responsible party.
 Subsequently, the contractor will be held liable for the appropriate workers’ compensation coverage, and may even be held liable for paying benefits related to an injury or fatality.

-There are many things that can go wrong on a construction job, and it is common sense that any contractors and subcontractors who are doing business should carry appropriate coverage.Those who find themselves in a conflict regarding liability of coverage in construction agreements may find that an experienced attorney can help settle the matter quickly and equitably for all involved parties.
+There are many things that can go wrong on a construction job, and it is common sense that any contractors and subcontractors who are doing business should carry appropriate coverage.Those who find themselves in a conflict regarding liability of coverage in construction agreements may find that an experienced mediation/arbitration can help settle the matter quickly and equitably for all involved parties.

 Source: Florida Department of Financial Services, “Coverage Requirements,” accessed Aug.
 19, 2016